-‘Babe’ Alexa Collins Kneels To Display Her Amazing Booty While Wearing Black Velour
+'Babe' Alexa Collins Kneels To Display Her Amazing Booty While Wearing Black Velour

-Model Alexa Collins took to Instagram on Tuesday afternoon with a pair of jaw-dropping snaps that thrilled her 1.2 million followers.
-The stunning blonde looked spectacular in a sexy, cozy ensemble that clung to her assets.
+Model Alexa Collins took to Instagram on Tuesday afternoon with a pair of jaw-dropping snaps and thrilled her 1.2 million followers.
+The stunning blonde looked spectacular in a sexy, cozy ensemble which clung to her assets.
 Only five hours after the post was uploaded, it had garnered over 10,000 likes and lots of praise from admiring fans.

-Alexa wore a two-piece loungewear set made from luxurious black velour, and had a sassy affirmation printed across the back of both pieces.
+Alexa wore a two-piece loungewear set made from luxurious black velour and had a sassy affirmation printed across the back of both pieces.
 The long-sleeved hoodie featured a slim fit and a cropped hem that exposed a bit of her slender, tanned midsection, and the pants had a gathered waistband and long, cuffed legs that reached her ankles.

 The top had the word "killa" embroidered across the back in gold capital lettering, paired with the slightly larger "babe," which adorned her curvaceous rear end.
 She tagged the brand House of Maguie for her attire.

-The second image showed her kneeling with both legs on the velvety cushion and her knees spread apart from one another.
-Her back was arched to emphasize her hourglass shape and the swell of her derriere.
-The hood of the jacket was partially draped over her platinum waves, leaving loose tendrils to frame either side of her face.
-She angled her torso forward so that the lettered detailing was fully visible to the camera, displaying just a portion of her profile.

-The stool on which she displayed her outfit had a retro-looking design with what seemingly nearly free-floating circular arms attached to an upholstered seat and a wooden, rectangular back.
+The stool on which she knelt had a retro-looking design with seemingly almost free-floating circular arms attached to an upholstered seat and a rectangular wood back.

 The huge room had high ceilings with pale wood floors, and white shiplap paneling.
-It brightly lit by sunshine streaming through multiple windows, which contributed to the open, airy feel of the background.
-Gauzy, floor-to-ceiling curtains separated one section from another, and a stone-lined fireplace was visible in the back corner behind a wood beam and macrame chair.
+It was brightly lit by sunshine streaming through multiple windows, which contributed to the open, airy feel of the background.
+Gauzy, floor-to-ceiling curtains separated one section from another, and a stone-lined fireplace was visible in the back corner behind a wood beam and macramé chair.

 The Florida native geotagged her location in Miami.